aviator-co/av/docs/av-restack.1.md

 ## REBASE CONFLICT

 Rebasing can cause a conflict.
-When a conflict happens, it prompts you to resolve the conflict, and continue with `av stack restack --continue`.
+When a conflict happens, it prompts you to resolve the conflict, and continue with `av restack --continue`.
 This is similar to `git rebase --continue`, but it continues with syncing the rest of the branches.